starkware-libs/formal-proofs/README.md

 - We have verified the correctness of elliptic curve operations for the Secp256r1 elliptic curve that are used in Cairo 1.

+- We have used the [work of Angdinata and Xu](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ITP.2023.6) to establish the associativity of the addition laws for our elliptic curves, closing a gap alluded to in the second publication.

 Setup
 -----